 Recently I was chatting with a gentleman who works in sales and we got on the topic of entertaining potential clients.
 It’s pretty common practice to take these prospects out for dinner and drinks, which can sometimes result in a night of heavy drinking for the sales representative.
 I also learned that each has their own tricks for surviving these nights of heavy boozing and schmoozing.
-Unfortunately, when many of us, lay people, decide to have a night out with friends we may not have the same level of strategy and restraint.
+Unfortunately, when many of us decide to have a night out with friends we may not have the same level of strategy and restraint.
 This often leads to the nasty hangover we experience the next day.

 Surprisingly, the cause of hangover symptoms is still relatively unknown.
 There have been a number of identified contributing factors, and it’s likely the interplay of many, or all, of these variables that lead to the physical symptoms many people experience.
 Some of these potential causes include: dehydration, electrolyte imbalance, gastrointestinal distress, sleep disturbances, and low blood sugar.
 [1,2]

 Among friends, I’m known to be the one miraculously up early after late nights, with workout completed, while my friends are left stuck in bed regretting the previous night’s antics.
 I’m able to do this because I’ve got my process down for hangover prevention.

 Fortunately, my process isn’t much of a secret.
 I’m going to share with you how to master your nights of socializing and drinking so you can have your fun without paying for it the next day.

 Step 1: Prepare For The Night

 One of the primary causes of your hangover symptoms is dehydration.
 This occurs because the alcohol acts as a diuretic, increasing urine production and preventing the production of a hormone that helps the body conserve water.
 Both of which can easily put you in a dehydrated state.